Cascading/Impatient/README.md

 simple1
 	implements the simplest possible Cascading app
-	this just copies each text line from source tap to sink tap physical plan: 1 Mapper
+	this just copies each text line from source tap to sink tap roughly, in about a dozen lines of code physical plan: 1 Mapper

 simple2